charlesnicholson/nanoprintf/README.md

 nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that aims for C11 standard compliance.

-nanoprintf makes no memory allocations, uses less than 100 bytes of stack, and is smaller than 5KB of ARM Cortex-M object code when optimized with all the bells and whistles turned on (slightly larger on x64).
+nanoprintf makes no memory allocations, uses less than 100 bytes of stack, and is smaller than 5KB of ARM Cortex-M object code when optimized with all the bells and whistles turned on (slightly larger on x64, where you don't want to use it anyway).

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/readme/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.

 nanoprintf is written in C89 for maximal compiler compatibility.
 C99 or C++11 compilers are required (for `uint64_t` and other types) if floating point conversion or large modifiers are enabled. nanoprintf does include standard headers but only uses them for types and argument lists; no calls are made into stdlib / libc, with the possible exception of double-to-float conversion.

 nanoprintf is statically configurable so users can find a balance between size, compiler requirements, and feature set.
 Floating point conversion, "large" length modifiers, and size write-back are all configurable and are only compiled if explicitly requested, see [Configuration](https://github.com/charlesnicholson/nanoprintf/tree/readme#configuration) for details.

+## Motivation

+[tinyprintf](https://github.com/cjlano/tinyprintf) doesn't print floating point values.
+[printf](https://github.com/mpaland/printf) defines the actual standard library `printf` symbol, which isn't always what you want.
+It stores precision and field width in the temporary buffer, which then needs to be bigger.
+It also doesn't support the `%n` "write-back" specifier.

+No other embedded-friendly printf projects that I could fine are in the public domain *and* have single-file implementations.
+Really though, I've just wanted to try my hand at a really small printf system for a while now.

 ## Usage